 I have just started marketing my 2 bed apartment in Cathays.
 Conveyancing lawyers have not yet been instructed, but I have recently had a half-yearly service charge demand – should I leave it to the buyer to sort out?

 It best that you clear the maintenance contribution as normal as all rents and maintenance charges will be apportioned as part of the financial calculations for completion monies, so you should recover the relevant percentage by the buyer for the period running from after the completion date to the next payment date.
 Most management companies will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 This will smooth the conveyancing process.

-I invested in buying a split level flat in Cathays, conveyancing was carried out May 2007.
-Can you give me give me an indication of the likely cost of a lease extension?
-Similar flats in Cathays with a long lease are worth £197,000.
-The ground rent is £55 yearly.
-The lease ends on 21st October 2074
+I acquired a ground floor flat in Cathays, conveyancing formalities finalised in 1999.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Corresponding properties in Cathays with a long lease are worth £171,000.
+The average or mid-range amount of ground rent is £50 invoiced annually.
+The lease expires on 21st October 2098

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply the actual costs in the absence of detailed investigations.
-You should not use the figures in tribunal or court proceedings.
-There may be additional concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we are not able to supply the actual costs without more detailed due diligence.
+Do not use this information in tribunal or court proceedings.
+There may be additional issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Please do not take any other action based on this information without first getting professional advice.